exasol/transformers-extension/doc/user_guide/user_guide.md

 The inference results are presented with predicted _ANSWER_, confidence _SCORE_, and _RANK_ columns, combined with the inputs used when calling this UDF.
 If `top_k` > 1, each input row is repeated for each answer.
-In case of any error during model loading or prediction, these new columns are set to `null`, and you can see the stacktrace of the error in the _ERROR_MESSAGE_ column.
+In case of any error during model loading or prediction, these new columns are set to `null` and column _ERROR_MESSAGE_ is set to the stacktrace of the error.
 For example:

 | BUCKETFS_CONN | SUB_DIR | MODEL_NAME | QUESTION   | CONTEXT   | TOP_K | ANSWER   | SCORE | RANK | ERROR_MESSAGE |
 | ------------- | ------- | ---------- |------------|-----------| ----- |----------| ----- |------| ------------- |